That is the fact that the microSD cards you used with the original Switch “cannot be used to save or play software” on the new console.

 | Max Write Speed | 780MB/s |

-The No. 1 in the 512GB category is the “710S” series from Transcend, a long-established Taiwanese memory manufacturer.
-The biggest attraction of this product is its intense “speed” as per the catalog specifications.
+1st place in the 512GB category goes to the “710S” series from Transcend, a long-established Taiwanese memory manufacturer.
+The greatest appeal of this product lies in its intense “speed,” as per the catalog specs.

-This product fully utilizes the PCIe interface bandwidth and is extremely fast.
-Since Switch 2 loading times depend not only on the console’s performance but also on the SD card’s speed, this is a strong choice for “hardcore gamers” who want to build the most comfortable environment possible.
+This product fully utilizes the bandwidth of the PCIe interface and is extremely fast.
+Since Switch 2 loading times depend not only on console performance but also on SD card speed, this is a strong choice for “hardcore gamers” who want to build the most comfortable environment possible.

 Pros & Cons